-We stayed in Cape Maclear for about 12 days, and tried most of the restaurants ourselves.
-Generically speaking, restaurant prices in Cape Maclear are slightly cheaper than the rest of Malawi, with main courses going at about 5,000 kwacha.
+We stayed in Cape Maclear for about 12 days and tried most of the restaurants ourselves.
+Generally speaking, restaurant prices in Cape Maclear are slightly cheaper than the rest of Malawi, with main courses going at about 5,000 kwacha.
 Most restaurants offer a mix of international western cuisine and local dishes.

 The Banapaya, owned by locals, claims to have the best curries in town, they are indeed very good and reasonably priced.
 The place is home of what themselves call the “African Drums of Malawi”, the drums are available for everyone to use (don’t be an asshole), but every now and then, especially in the weekends, the best drummers in the area come here to play the good stuff.

 The Hiccups is a pub offering a mix of local and western cousins, they make a dubious and expensive pizza.
 The Funky Cichlid has a backpackers menu but the quality is low, in our opinion.

 HEEED Ecolodge has good food, but the prices are higher than in most other places and the choice is pretty limited.
 A very good one is the Malambe Camp, which has the cheapest prices both for accommodation and food.

 Their food is the second-best in town, in our humble opinion.
 They might take a while to prepare and their kitchen closes at 8:30.

 Mgoza Lodge has definitely the best restaurant and bar, we tried many places in Cape Maclear and no-one gets even close.

 The food menu is very diverse, mixing local dishes (especially curries) and western cuisine (the vegetarian burger is the best ever).
 Fresh fish is available every day, you’ll see the fishermen bringing in the catch of the day.